deterministic-algorithms-lab/Large-XLM/utils/README.md

 ```
 If the above command is used, then top 25000 most frequent words of each language, except English and German, are stored in the final vocabulary.
 For English , only top 20000 most frequent words make into the final vocabulary and similarly only top 21000 for German.

+Note :- The final bpe_codes for the entire multilingual dataset can be found by concatenating bpe_code files of all languages, using the ```cat``` command.